Redundancy

 Why is my employer asking me to sign a settlement agreement?

-There is a legal requirement for you to get advice from a solicitor or trade union representative before signing a settlement agreement, so you should discuss any concerns with them before signing.
-Once you sign a settlement agreement, you will not be able to bring a claim in the Employment Tribunal against your employer.
+There is a legal requirement for you to get advice from a solicitor or trade union representative before signing a settlement agreement, so you should discuss any concerns with your solicitor or trade union representative before signing the agreement.
+If you do not have a trade union representative, or if you want to appoint a solicitor, you could also ask your employer to pay some of these legal fees directly to your solicitor.
+Please see our pages on sources of advice in employment matters and representation in the Employment Tribunal for more information

 You should seek advice if you believe that you may have been made redundant unfairly.
 There are strict time limits for making claims so you should not delay doing this.
 You can get more general advice on redundancy from Acas.